mendix/docs/content/developerportal/deploy/mendix-app-on-industrial-edge.md

 ### 4.2 Create App Version

 Mendix Applications on Industrial Edge support Configuration Files.
-You can add a configuration file for each Edge device with specific environment variables in addition to the default variables which are configured within the docker compose file.
+You can add a configuration file for each Edge device, with specific environment variables in addition to the default variables which are configured within the docker compose file.

 The container will search the location, specified in the environment variable: `IEM_CONFIG_PATH`, for files with the extention `.env`.
 The `.env` files can contain one or more environment variables, which will be added to the environment variables of the container.
 This can be used to set Edge device specific constants, scheduled events, or custom runtime settings.
-Check in the [configuring constants](https://github.com/mendix/cf-mendix-buildpack#configuring-constants) section of the Mendix buildpack for the syntax to use.
+Check the [configuring constants](https://github.com/mendix/cf-mendix-buildpack#configuring-constants) section of the Mendix buildpack for the syntax to use.

-See the next section for an example compose file including the `IEM_CONFIG_PATH`.
+See the next section for an example compose file including the `IEM_CONFIG_PATH`, which is set in the example to `/cfg-data'.

 As above, you can publish your app using the IEAP UI, or the IEAP CLI.